neifua/niri-dotfiles/README.md

-# niri-dotfiles
+# Neifua's niri Dotfiles

-My dotfiles for niri (quick save to use later if I ever decide to go back to niri).
+This repo is my personal [niri](https://github.com/YaLTeR/niri) dotfiles.
+I use niri because of the scrollable-tiling feature and I love the hell outta it, Wayland kinda sucks but who cares 🤷.

+## Notes

+- This setup is designed for my personal use, but feel free to clone and use, explore or fork.
+- You might need to tweak some paths or programs depending on your system.

+---

-I goon to Emma Frost btw ✌️
+And also I goon to [Emma Frost](https://en.wikipedia.org/wiki/Emma_Frost) btw ✌️